Ferryhill

-Ferryhill is a town in County Durham, England, with an estimated population in 2018 of 9,362.
+Ferryhill is a town and civil parish in County Durham, England, with an estimated population in 2018 of 8,857.
 The town grew in the 1900s around the coal mining industry.
 The last mine officially closed in 1968.
 It is located between the towns of Bishop Auckland, Newton Aycliffe, Sedgefield, Shildon, Spennymoor and the cathedral city of Durham.

 Geography

 Ferryhill sits on the western edge of the Ferryhill Gap, a natural gateway in limestone escarpment that outcrops on the Eastern Durham Plateau.
 The main settlement lies along the 'SW-NE' ridge, with later developments made to the south of the ridge.

 Ferryhill lies on the medieval Great North Road, which used to be the A1.
 It was bypassed when the Ferryhill Cut was excavated in 1923.
 The road is now the A167, which leads to Durham and Newcastle-upon-Tyne to the North, and to Darlington in the south.

-Ferryhill Carrs is a Site of Special Scientific Interest and designated Local Nature Reserve at the Eastern edge of the town.
+Ferryhill Carrs is a Site of Special Scientific Interest and designated local nature reserve at the Eastern edge of the town.